awsdocs/amazon-efs-user-guide/doc_source/mounting-fs-old.md

 **Note**
 Before you can mount a file system, you must create, configure, and launch your related AWS resources\.
 For detailed instructions, see [Getting started with Amazon Elastic File System](getting-started.md)\.

+**Note**
+Prior to mounting your file system, you need to create VPC security groups for your Amazon EC2 instances and mount targets with the required inbound and outbound access\.
+For more information, see [Using VPC security groups for Amazon EC2 instances and mount targets](network-access.md)\.

 **Topics**
 + [NFS support](#mounting-fs-nfs-info)
 + [Installing the NFS client](#mounting-fs-install-nfsclient)